awsdocs/aws-java-developer-guide/doc_source/swf-lambda-task.rst

 Receive output from your |LAM| function
 =======================================

-When you receive a ``LambdaFunctionCompleted`` :java-api:`EventType
+When you receive a ``LambdaFunctionCompleted`` :aws-java-class:`EventType
 <services/simpleworkflow/model/EventType>`, you can retrieve your |LAM| function's return value by
-first calling :methodname:`getLambdaFunctionCompletedEventAttributes` on the :java-api:`HistoryEvent
+first calling :methodname:`getLambdaFunctionCompletedEventAttributes` on the :aws-java-class:`HistoryEvent
-<services/simpleworkflow/model/HistoryEvent>` to get a :java-api:`LambdaFunctionCompletedEventAttributes
+<services/simpleworkflow/model/HistoryEvent>` to get a :aws-java-class:`LambdaFunctionCompletedEventAttributes
 <services/simpleworkflow/model/LambdaFunctionCompletedEventAttributes>` object, and then calling its
 :methodname:`getResult` method to retrieve the output of the |LAM| function: